diegojromerolopez/gelidum/README.md

 ## Limitations
 - dict, list, tuple and set cannot be modified inplace although the flag inplace is set.
+- file handler attributes are not supported.

 ## Dependencies
 Right now this package uses [frozendict](https://pypi.org/project/frozendict/).

+## Roadmap
+- [ ] Make pypi package.
+- [ ] Add decorator to make sure input parameters are immutable.
+- [ ] Measure cost in time of freezing objects.
+- [ ] Check that pickle serialization works fine.
+- [ ] Add delayed_freeze, a function that freezes an object but
+when a condition happens.

 ## Collaborations
 This project is open to collaborations.
 Make a PR or an issue and